CJFeagin33/Professional-README.md-Generator/README.md

 In order to use this program, In order to use the program, run node index within the integrated terminal for the index.html file.
 Go through the user input to fill out a desirable README.md.

+Here is a link to a video of me using this program: https://drive.google.com/file/d/1abF1bp4vP2FNekvkwO9o-Q-4HoBYFH5W/view

 ## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can create a fork the corresponding GitHub Repo at https://github.com/CJFeagin33@gmail.com/.
+If you created an application or package and would like other developers to contribute it, you can create a fork the corresponding GitHub Repo at https://github.com/CJFeagin33/.
 The repo name should be the same as the project title.
 For any other questions, feel free to reach out to me at cjfeagin33@gmail.com

 ## Tests